poproar/Barnabas-Instructors-Guide/_lessons/01/index.md

       - What are the 4 major parts of any robot?
       - What type of engineering is related to each of those parts?
       - What are we going to learn about and how are we going to learn?
+    mindset:
+        - How can you help make the class a good learning community?

 ---